Otus-DevOps-2022-02/vshender_infra/README.md

 - Used input variables for the infrastructure configuration.
 - Created a network load balancer.
 - Created a second VM instance.
+- Created two VM instances using the `count` parameter.

 <details><summary>Details</summary>